taktik/generator-polymer-typescript/generators/app/templates/Readme.md

       Are concerned with non UI computational tasks such as API access, data treatment, communication, data storage...

-      There are stateless.
+      They are stateless.

-      Interact this others modules via asynchronous function call.
+      Interact with others modules via asynchronous function calls.

-      There are build from a factory and most of the time there are singleton.
+      They are built from a factory and most of the time They are singletons.

   |--- presentational reusable webComponent

       Are concerned with how thinks look

-      Don’t specify how the data is loaded ore mutate
+      Don’t specify how the data is loaded or mutated

-      receive data via attribute or function call.
+      receive data via attributes or function calls.

       Are notifying container component of change via event bubbling